awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.md

 Amazon Aurora releases updates regularly\.
 Updates are applied to Aurora DB clusters during system maintenance windows\.
 The timing when updates are applied depends on the region and maintenance window setting for the DB cluster, as well as the type of update\.

+Amazon Aurora releases are made available to all AWS Regions over the course of multiple days\.
+Some Regions might temporarily show an engine version that isn't available in a different Region yet\.

  Updates are applied to all instances in a DB cluster at the same time\.
 An update requires a database restart on all instances in a DB cluster, so you experience 20 to 30 seconds of downtime, after which you can resume using your DB cluster or clusters\.
 You can view or change your maintenance window settings from the [AWS Management Console](https://console.aws.amazon.com/)\.

 For details about the Aurora MySQL versions that are supported by Amazon Aurora, see the [https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/Welcome.html)\.